Fashion Dis, hosted by Ardra Shephard, debuts February 9 on AMI-tv - ExBulletin

 Connoisseurs

-Bella is a makeup artist serving LGBTQ + communities, people with disabilities and special effects.
+Bella is a makeup artist who deals with LGBTQ + communities, people with disabilities and special effects.

 Susan is a master stylist with extensive experience in accessible hair care services.